-Career-Ready with CTMA is a hiring grant designed to help close the skilled trades gap for automotive suppliers in the Machine, Tool, Die & Mould (MTDM) sector.
-Through the program, eligible applicants may access funding to provide 10- to 16-week work placements to youth student interns, recent graduates, and new apprentices.
-Funding supports up to eight candidates per employer, and CTMA will even consider multiple funding periods for the same candidate on a case-by-case basis.
+Career-Ready with CTMA is a hiring grant designed to help close the skilled trades gap for automotive suppliers in the Machine, Tool, Die, Mould & Automation (MTDMA) sector.
+Through the program, eligible applicants may access funding to provide 10- to 16-week work placements to co-op students, recent graduates, and potential new apprentices.
+Funding supports up to 12 candidates per employer and a maximum of three placements per candidate.

 CTMA hiring grants are currently available on a first-come, first-served basis.
 Given the limited nature of funding, manufacturers should apply soon to maximize their chances of success.
 The below FAQ guide will help you better understand the program and prepare you to start the application process.
 If you have any further questions, please contact Mentor Works.

 What is Career-Ready with CTMA?

 Career-Ready with CTMA is a funding program designed to provide youth with valuable work experiences in the Machine, Tool, Die, Mould & Automation (MTDMA) sector.
 Employers in this area have expressed difficulty recruiting skilled labourers; CTMA’s hiring grant is designed to connect employers and youth to spur more highly qualified workers.

 Through the program, employers can receive incentives to directly offset employment costs during the youth’s 10- to 16-week placement.
 Employment can continue after this initial period and bridge the gap to employment, helping both the company and the candidate.
 Candidates should receive valuable on-the-job training to support new skills development during this time.